See how a giant T. rex gets fitted for a festive Christmas sweater

-Researchers are busy exploring important questions about Tyrannosaurus Rex, like how many of them roamed Earth and how powerful their bites were.
-Meanwhile, we just got the answer to another question: how to dress one up in a festive Christmas sweater.
+As researchers explore important questions about Tyrannosaurus Rex, like how many roamed Earth and how powerful their bites were, we just got the answer to another big one: how to dress one up in a festive Christmas sweater.

 Yes, I said Christmas sweater because I'm in the US, but the Natural History Museum of London uses UK terminology and therefore recently decked a large T. Rex out in a "custom-made Christmas jumper."
 The museum shared a video of the process, which wasn't easy.